 A standard rubble sack is 20 inches by 30 inches.

 Bags of rubble can contain brick, concrete and paving stones.

 For trade waste disposal, please use Bywaters Trade Waste site at Gateway Road (turn left for the trade waste site).
 There will be a charge to dispose of trade waste.

 There is a bicycle re-use scheme in operation with Recycle your Cycle.
 Recycle your Cycle works with the UK prison service to provide training in the refurbishment of bicycles.
-Bicycles are then sold on through charity shops across the country as well as in the Second Time Around shop at Kings Road Reuse and Recycling Centre, Chingford.
+Bicycles are then sold on through charity shops across the country as well as in the ReUse Shop at Kings Road Reuse and Recycling Centre, Chingford.

 Any bicycles that are disposed of at site, that are not suitable for reuse, are recycled.

-Furniture that is suitable to be used again will be inspected, safety checked and sold at the Second Time Around shop at Kings Road Reuse and Recycling Centre, Chingford.
+Furniture that is suitable to be used again will be inspected, safety checked and sold at the ReUse Shop at Kings Road Reuse and Recycling Centre, Chingford.